Press Release - May 25, 2016

 Alan Cumming hosts star-studded event with Special guests: Carson Kressley, Omar Sharif Jr., Crown Prince Manvendra Singh Gohil, and Gabriella Pizzolo

 “This has not been an easy year for the queer community in Indonesia.
-Over the past six months, government leaders have called for a ban on LGBTI students on university campuses… banned television and radio programs that depict LGBT people living “normal” lives, asked the United Nations Development Program to cut funding to LGBT-rights education groups, called for increase violence towards the LGBT community, and claimed that LGBTI people are actually more dangerous than a nuclear war.
+Over the past six months, government leaders have called for a ban on LGBTI students on university campuses… banned television and radio programs that depict LGBT people living “normal” lives, asked the United Nations Development Program to cut funding to LGBT-rights education groups, called for an increase to violence towards the LGBT community, and claimed that LGBTI people are actually more dangerous than a nuclear war.”

 But here we are, and I can tell you one thing: We’re not tired, we have not lost hope, and we are not giving up.
 Thank you to the LGBT Community in Indonesia ...especially to the LGBTI human rights defenders who are always with us and who are always at the front lines.
 There is nothing more beautiful than looking out into this audience, this world and seeing nothing but support and generosity from our community abroad.
 Thank you.”